usgs/hazdev-template/README.md

       "output": "./assets/"
     },
     ```
-1. import the `HazdevAngularTemplateComponent` into `app-module.ts`, from the hazdev-template project.
+1. import the `HazdevTemplateModule` into `app-module.ts`, from the hazdev-template project.
     ```
-    import { HazdevAngularTemplateComponent } from 'hazdev-template';
+    import { HazdevTemplateModule } from 'hazdev-template';
     ```
 1. Add google fonts (Roboto and Merriweather) to the project
     ```